owid/sdg-tracker.org/pages/global-partnerships.md

             <p><strong>Definition:</strong> Indicator 17.17.1 is the <q>amount of United States dollars committed to (a) public-private partnerships and (b) civil society
 partnerships</q>.</p>
             <p><strong>Goal:</strong> <q>Encourage and promote effective public, public-private and civil society partnerships</q> by 2030.</p>
-            <p><strong>More research:</strong> Related data on this indicator, specifically related to partnerships in infrastructure projects is available at the <i>Our World in Data</i> <a href="https://ourworldindata.org/public-spending#procurement-of-infrastructure-projects-has-grown-substantially-in-low-and-middle-income-countries">entry on Public Spending</a>.</p>
+            <p><strong>More research:</strong> Related data on this indicator, specifically related to partnerships in infrastructure projects is available at the <i>Our World in Data</i> entry on <a href="https://ourworldindata.org/public-spending#procurement-of-infrastructure-projects-has-grown-substantially-in-low-and-middle-income-countries">Public Spending</a>.</p>
         </div>
         <NoData/>
     </div>